wagtail/wagtail.org/README.md

 git clone https://github.com/wagtail/wagtail.org.git
 cd wagtail.org
 make setup
+make load_initial_data
 ```

-This will create a set of Docker containers on your local machine and also create a blank database.
+This will create a set of Docker containers on your local machine and also create a database filled with initial data for you to work with.

 ### Starting the development environment